-Evaluations from CPD indicate that 82.5% of staff felt they were high impact.
 Learning walks and monitoring of reading at form time indicates learners enjoy reading and are being encouraged to read often.
 Learning walks demonstrate that the CPD is leading to the effective use of reading for pleasure in subject areas.

 A Patron of Reading has been appointed to work with learners at Oakfield High School and College.
 The first session of this took place during literacy week with year 7 learners responding to Peter Lynas reading books by creating pictures and writing their own stories.

 On World Book Day Peter shared his new book ‘Bunny’ with all school in assembly and college learners then created their own bunny biscuits and Food Technology.
 In Art college learners have created a pottery ‘Dragosaurus’ which will soon be on display in the school entrance.